Spomky-Labs/RoleHierarchyBundle/README.md

 	    role_class:          Acme\RoleBundle\Entity\Role
 ```

 If you have your own roles manager, you can use it.
-It just needs to implement SpomkyLabs\RoleHierarchyBundle\Model\RoleManagerInterface.
+It just needs to implement `SpomkyLabs\RoleHierarchyBundle\Model\RoleManagerInterface`.

 ```yml